spectacledws/drupal-coding-challenge/README.md

 * Please develop a _Block_ module
 * Ensure your module shows up in the Module Listing
 * Demonstrate use of Drupal 7 hooks
-* If possible, include a Drupal Simple Test test case for your module
+* Include a Drupal test case for your module

 We do understand your time is valuable and therefore tried to keep the scope of this challenge to 1-2 hours.
 The goal is to see your approach to the problem and your coding style rather than delivering a specific set of features.